About the Solidarity Apothecary // About Nicole Rose

 Advice for Herbal Growing Projects

-I am currently undertaking a 4-year apprenticeship and on graduation, I seek to support more people on a one-to-one basis.
-Part of being a grassroots herbalist is knowing your limits in terms of medical knowledge and so right now I focus on supplying very safe nourishing and tonic herbs until I build my confidence and experience in community herbalism.
+I am currently undertaking a 4-year clinical training and on graduation, I seek to support more people on a one-to-one basis.
+Part of being a grassroots herbalist is knowing your limits in terms of medical knowledge and so right now I focus on supplying very safe nourishing herbs until I build my confidence and experience in community herbalism.

 My plans for the future are to: